-21.1 Recurrent and Non Recurrent Related Party Transactions
+22.2 Recurrent and Non Recurrent Related Party Transactions

-During the year there were no Recurrent and Non Recurrent transactions which exceeded the disclosure threshold mentioned in section 9 of the Colombo Stock Exchange Rules.
+During the year, there were no non-recurrent related party transactions, the value of which exceeded the disclosure thresholds mentioned in Section 9 of the Colombo Stock Exchange Listing Rules.
+Recurrent transactions although exempt which exceeded the disclosure threshold are disclosed below.